amutabitruphena/ComradesMarketPlace/README.md

 About us page : This indicates the cofounders and the scrum team members with our contact details ,ready for any support incase of need.

+LINK to live site on GitHub pages include

 ## TECHNOLOGIES

 The technologies used to create this website were: